-Community Fit - Public participation GIS, which collects data directly from park users, allows participants to express their opinions about how well the park provides benefits to its surrounding community and also to suggest how it can better serve visitors.
-GIS can also be used to track changes in property values and crime in the area surrounding the park by showing these statistics spatially on maps at different times.
-This could help determine the impact of a park on its community.
+Community Fit - Public participation GIS, which collects data directly from park users, allows participants to express their opinions about how well the park provides benefits to its surrounding com-

 Health - By combining layers of a GIS map, park managers may simultaneously view spatial distributions of air quality data gathered by remote sensors, wireless signal data collected in field tests, human health data self-reported by park users, and plant health data mapped by near-infrared plant photography (see Chapter 4).
 Overlaps between layers can help identify causes of health problems.
 For example, if an area is marked as having a high concentration of both wireless signals and plant disease, managers may hypothesize that electronic equipment is negatively affecting plant health and can take steps to separate signal emitters and plants.
 As GIS data shows changes over time, managers can later determine whether the previous actions effectively restored plant growth.